CSCsw/ColPack/README.md

 &nbsp;

-2.Ubuntu Build and Install ColPack Instruction
+Ubuntu Build and Install ColPack Instruction
 ----------------------------------------------
 Install ColPack makes ColPack easy to use and it can also decreases the size of the execuable file. **GNU autotools** and **CMake** are supported.
 To install ColPack using **autotools** (requires that have installed **automake** on your machine.), follows the instructions below.: